This article is part of The Ascender, the Highrise platform for articles and resources.

 Conflict is inevitable when working with many people at once.
 In group coaching, there is a chance that group sessions can be interrupted by personality clashes or disagreements among members.

-One common source is differences in personalities; when individuals with contrasting traits, such as introversion and extroversion, work together, misunderstandings can occur.
+One common source is differences in personalities.
+When people with different personalities work together, misunderstandings can occur.

-Another frequent cause of conflict is variations in work styles and approaches; some team members may prefer a methodical and detailed process, while others lean towards a fast-paced and big-picture approach, leading to frustration when collaborating.
+Another frequent cause of conflict is variations in work styles and approaches.
+Some group members may prefer a methodical and detailed process, while others lean towards a fast-paced and big-picture approach, leading to frustration when collaborating.

-Additionally, competition for resources, such as time, budget, or recognition, can create tension as team members vie for what they need to achieve their goals.
+Additionally, competition for resources, such as time, attention, or recognition, can create tension among group members.

 Communication breakdowns also contribute to group conflict, as misunderstandings or assumptions can lead to misinterpretations of intentions or directives.